MaryamMubarak90/frink-embeddings/README.md

   -c CONF, --conf CONF  The yaml file for configuration -q QDRANT_URL, --qdrant_url QDRANT_URL
-                        The url for the Qdrant client --csv                 Write the output to a csv file --json                Write the output to a json file formatted for Qdrant upload
+                        The url for the Qdrant client --tsv                 Write the output to a tsv file --json                Write the output to a json file formatted for Qdrant upload